Home

 Welcome to the 15th season of the Len Ziehm on Golf website.
 The last few years have all been big ones, for one reason or another and this year is no exception.

-While I’ll be entering my 15th year as golf columnist for Chicago’s Daily Herald, I’ll also be taking on a new writing project as Senior Editor for Pro Golf Weekly, a website recently purchased by my friend Tom Gorman.
+While I’ll be entering my 15th year as golf columnist for Chicago’s Daily Herald, I’ll also be taking on a new writing project as Senior Writer for Pro Golf Weekly, a website recently purchased by my friend Tom Gorman and, in November of 2024, I was named executive director of the Golf Travel Writers of America, an organization founded by another long-time friend Bruce Vittner in 2005.

 The expansion of my duties this year makes 2024 as exciting as any of my big years in the past.